CSU-Chico-Pilot/corndogs-public/ReadMe.txt

-# GitHub Enterprise Test Repository - Chico State
+# GitHub Enterprise Test Repository – Chico State

-Welcome to the CSU Chico GitHub Enterprise implementation test environment.
-This repository serves as a demonstration of our advanced version control and collaboration infrastructure.
+Welcome to the CSU Chico GitHub Enterprise test environment—a proving ground for the version-control muscle we’re building across campus.
+This space demonstrates how we plan to run code with discipline, transparency, and just enough swagger to keep things interesting.

 ## Purpose

-This repository showcases our commitment to:
+This repository highlights our push toward:

-- **Enterprise-Grade DevOps**: Implementing industry-standard development practices across the institution
+- **Enterprise-Grade DevOps** – Institution-wide adoption of modern development discipline
-- **Secure Collaboration**: Enabling seamless teamwork with enterprise-level security controls
+- **Secure Collaboration** – Teamwork fortified with serious security controls
-- **Scalable Infrastructure**: Building a foundation that grows with our institution's technical needs
+- **Scalable Infrastructure** – A platform designed to grow, not groan, as demands increase

 ## Key Features

-✓ Advanced branch protection policies
+- ✓ Advanced branch-protection rules
-✓ Automated CI/CD pipeline integration
+- ✓ Integrated CI/CD pipelines
-✓ Comprehensive audit logging and compliance tracking ✓ Role-based access control (RBAC) implementation
+- ✓ Full audit logging and compliance tracking
+- ✓ Role-based access control (RBAC)
-✓ Enterprise single sign-on (SSO) support
+- ✓ Enterprise single sign-on (SSO)

 ## Status

-This implementation demonstrates the technical excellence and forward-thinking approach to infrastructure that defines modern academic institutions.
-Built and maintained by the CSU Chico technology team.
+This implementation reflects a modern, forward-leaning approach to academic infrastructure—engineered and maintained by the CSU Chico technology team, with an eye toward reliability, security, and scale.